thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

     end

-Run the spec again, and, our error has changed to `Missing template api/v1/events/create`.
+Run the spec again, and our error has changed to `Missing template api/v1/events/create`.
 Again, receiving a different error message is a good indication that the last change we made is bringing us closer to a passing test.